-- The order of business for all regular meetings will be as follows, however when it appears to be in the best interest of the public, the order of business may be changed for any single meeting by a majority vote:4 - a.
+- a.
 Call to Order.
 The Presiding Officer announces the opening of the meeting and designates the person to lead the pledge of allegiance; - b.
 Announcements.
 Brief announcements relating to the community, including upcoming events and proclamations; - c.
 Citizen Comments.
 Public comments received concerning matters not on the agenda for the meeting; - d.
 Consent Agenda.
 Routine items to be adopted by one motion of the Council; - e.
 Special Reports.
 Reports of City Boards and Commissions, proclamations, special presentations, or reports. - f.
 Public Hearings (Legislative and Other).
 Public hearings on legislative land use matters; - g.
 Public Hearings (Quasi-Judicial).
 Public hearings on quasi-judicial land use matters. - h.
 General Business.
 Consideration of ordinances, resolutions, contracts, policy statements, and other items.
-General Business items may also include public hearings on those matters.
+General Business items may also include public hearings on those matters. - i.
+Items Removed from Consent Agenda.
+Any item removed from the Consent Agenda will be discussed and voted on at this time; - j.
+Communications from Councilors.
+Announcements and information provided by members of Council; and - k.
+Adjournment.
+The conclusion of the meeting.
+Adjournment of the meeting is by majority vote of the members of Council present at the meeting.